w3c/wai-aria-practices/content/index.md

                   <h3>And So Much More...</h3>
                   <p>

-            Learn about other fundamental accessibility resources and understand how to Provide Accessible Names and Descriptions, implement accessible Grid and Table properties, use Hiding Semantics, and more.
+            Learn about other fundamental practices related to correctly using accessibility semantics, developing keyboard interfaces, and more.

                   </p>
                   <a class="button-link" href="/fundamentals/" aria-label="View fundamentals">Learn More</a>